 Transcript: National security adviser Jake Sullivan on "Face the Nation," August 22, 2021

-The following is a transcript of an interview with White House national security adviser Jake Sullivan airing on Sunday, August 29, 2021, on "Face the Nation."
+The following is a transcript of an interview with White House national security adviser Jake Sullivan that aired on Sunday, August 29, 2021, on "Face the Nation."

 ED O'KEEFE: We go now to President Biden's national security adviser, Jake Sullivan.
 Jake, thank you for being with us.
 The president said Saturday that the Friday attack that killed two ISIS targets, quote, "was not the last and that we'll continue to hunt down those involved in the attack."
 Will any of those attacks potentially occur outside of Afghanistan"